Roundtable: NBA's Early Surprises and Disappointments

 Mannix: Miles Bridges.
 No one saw him coming.
 He has more than doubled his scoring average from last season while racking up three 30-plus point games in his first five.
 James Borrego told me this week that the silver lining to Charlotte's injury-plagued second half of last season was it afforded Bridges more opportunities.
 He has built on that and looks like an All-Star early on.

 Pina: Miles Bridges is the only answer to this question, and as much as the Hornets are enjoying a start that yielded this season's first Eastern Conference Player of the Week honors, their front office probably regrets not signing the 23-year-old forward to an extension.
-He's averaging 26.2 points with a 65.1 TS%.
+He's averaging 26.2 points with a 65.1 true shooting percentage.
 Nothing else needs to be said.

 4. Which player is off to the most disappointing start?